microsoftgraph/msgraph-sdk-powershell/src/Security/beta/docs/New-MgBetaSecurityCaseEdiscoveryCaseSearchAdditionalSource.md

     - `[Device <IMicrosoftGraphIdentity>]`: identity
     - `[User <IMicrosoftGraphIdentity>]`: identity
   - `[CreatedDateTime <DateTime?>]`: The date and time the dataSource was created.
-  - `[DisplayName <String>]`: The display name of the dataSource.
-This will be the name of the SharePoint site.
+  - `[DisplayName <String>]`: The display name of the dataSource and is the name of the SharePoint site.
   - `[HoldStatus <String>]`: dataSourceHoldStatus

 `CREATEDBY <IMicrosoftGraphIdentitySet>`: identitySet